 Core Courses: All students are required to take 4 research methods courses, and 4 required theory courses in the field of educational leadership.
 These courses provide the foundation for students may pursue in their specialized concentrations.
-All courses are valued at four semester credits.
-The last course that is taken is the DEL 699-Dissertation Proposal Seminar.
-Concentration Courses: Students may select one concentration from an offering of three concentrations, to complete their degree plans with three elective courses.
+All courses are valued at four semester hours.
+The last course that is taken is the DEL 699- to complete their degree plans with three elective courses.
 These courses are generally in the specific area of the research that the student will pursue.
-Dissertation: Students demonstrate a synthesis of their doctoral study, knowledge and scholarship with a significant quantitative research project that contributes to general principles of knowledge in the field(s) potentially impacted by the